On the Loss of Compactness in the Vectorial Heteroclinic Connection Problem: Hypotheses, Setup and the Existence-Compactness Result.

-\noi Theorem \ref{Existence - Compactness} asserts that translation invariance of (\ref{P}) and (\ref{A}) causes the \emph{only} possible loss of compactness to minimizing sequences.
-The space $\Wga$ plays a special role to this description (Lemma \ref{A priori bounds for the translates}).
-The estimate \eqref{*} on $U$ is an essential property, satisfied \emph{uniformly} by the compactified sequence of the translates $(\widetilde{U}_i)_1^{{\infty}}$ (Lemma \ref{Uniform decay estimate}) and may \emph{not} be satisfied by the initial $(U_i)_1^{{\infty}}$.
-Except for the nontriviality of the solution, \eqref{*} guarantees that both $U(\pm \infty)=a^\pm$ and $U_x(\pm \infty)=0$ are satisfied strongly, not merely up to subsequences.
-Moreover, \eqref{*} is derived by merely energy arguments.
-It is slower than the exponentially fast decay rate of \cite{A-B-G} and \cite{St}, but independent of linear methods and does not require non-degenerate minima.
+\noi Theorem \ref{Existence - Compactness} asserts that translation invariance of (\ref{P}) and (\ref{A}) causes the \emph{only} possible loss of compactness to minimising sequences.
+The space $\Wga$ plays a special role to this description.
+The estimates \eqref{*} are an essential property, satisfied \emph{uniformly} by the compactified sequence of the translates and may \emph{not} be satisfied by the initial $(U_i)_1^{{\infty}}$.
+In addition they are quantitative, in the sense that the constant depends explicitly on the potential.
+Moreover, they guarantee that $U(\pm \infty)=a^\pm$ and $U_x(\pm \infty)=0$, both fully, not merely up to subsequences.